 Our driving concept for the site, “Approachable Authority,” provided us with a checkpoint on every decision: everything about the site had to support the Conservancy’s friendly approachability as an organization, while at the same time conveying the organization’s authoritative knowledge about the architectural history of Los Angeles.

 Design Means Business

 A nearly two-year project from start to finish, the revitalized brand launched in mid-2013 to great reviews.
 What began as a volunteer group in 1978 now has more than 6,000 members, making the Conservancy the largest local organization of its kind in the U.S.

-Three years after launching the website, sessions are up 280% over the old site and pageviews have increased 226% on average—testimony to the intuitive organization and presentation of the Conservancy’s content.
+After launching the site, sessions are up 280% over the old site and pageviews have increased 226% on average—a testament to the site’s intuitive organization and presentation of the Conservancy’s content.